zowe/docs-site/docs/user-guide/configure-certificates-keyring.md

 Before you submit the JCL, you must customize it and review it with a system programmer who is familiar with z/OS certificates and key rings.

-After you run `ZWEKRING` successfully, you must run the script `zowe-setup-certificates.sh` which will create the keystore directory `KEYSTORE_DIRECTORY` in USS.
-Depending on how you have customized the `ZWEKRING` member, you need to customize the configuration file `zowe-setup-certificates.env` that is used to create the `KEYSTORE_DIRECTORY`.
+After you run `ZWEKRING` successfully, you need to customize the configuration file `zowe-setup-keyring-certificates.env` *(please note the difference in filename compared to the uss keystore version)* by copying the file to a new directory outside of the Zowe runtime directory and then updating its properties to match the configuration used in `ZWEKRING.jcl`.
+Then you run the script `<RUNTIME_DIR>/bin/zowe-setup-certificates.sh -p <path to zowe-setup-keyring-certificates.env>` which will create the keystore directory `KEYSTORE_DIRECTORY` in USS.

 ## Scenarios